Safety induction is done for workers when they newly come to work in a workplace or a site.

 It’s one of the management proactive tools to improve the safety management system of an organisation.

-Induction introduces the culture of the organisation to the workers and equally informs the worker about their responsibilities and that of the management in that organisation.
+Induction introduces the culture of the organisation to the workers and equally informs the workers about their responsibilities and those of the management in that organisation.

 In this post, I will be covering the following topics:

 - What is safety and health induction?